Best Running Gaiters of 2024

 Comfort and Fit

-Whatever your reason for searching for the best running gaiters, comfort and fit are among the most important factors in the decision-making process.
-Factors that will influence the comfort of the gaiter include the materials and fabric, the height of the gaiter and where it sits on your leg, breathability versus water resistance, and whether the gaiter provides a snug or loose fit.
+When considering your options for the best running gaiters, comfort and fit are among the most important factors in the decision-making process.
+Many things influence how a gaiter fits, including the materials and fabric, the height of the gaiter and where it sits on your leg, breathability, water resistance, and whether the gaiter provides a snug or loose fit.

 Custom Compatibility Versus Universal Attachment

-If you’re already running in a shoe brand that makes a custom running gaiter, it’s easy and convenient to choose the gaiter that’s built for your shoe.
-However, some of these brand-specific gaiters can accommodate any shoe with a bit of modification.
-The inov-8 All Terrain Gaiter comes with O-rings, and the Altra Trail Gaiter require a strip of adhesive hook-and-loop to adapt the gaiters to shoes made by other brands.
+If you’re already running in a shoe brand that makes a custom running gaiter, choosing the gaiter built for your shoe is easy and convenient.
+However, some of these brand-specific gaiters can accommodate any shoe with some modification.
+The inov8 All Terrain Gaiter comes with O-rings, and nearly any shoe can work with the Altra Trail Gaiter by adding a small piece of Velcro on the heel.

-Additionally, there are a variety of gaiters available that can work for just about any trail running shoe without modification.
-Kahtoola INSTAgaiter Mid Gaiters and Salomon Trail Gaiters Low attach to any trail running shoe via an underfoot strap and front hook, while the Dirty Girl Gaiters feature a front hook and hook-and-loop design for over-the-shoe attachment.
+Additionally, a variety of gaiters available can work for just about any trail running shoe without modification.
+Kahtoola INSTAgaiter Mid Gaiters and Salomon Trail Gaiters Low attach to any trail running shoe via an underfoot strap and front hook, while the Dirty Girl Gaiters feature a front hook and gaiter-trap design for over-the-shoe attachment.

 Water-Resistance and Breathability

-The environments and trail surfaces where you’ll be using gaiters — high alpine granite and shale, hot and dusty trails, or muddy and humid environments — will help guide the best trail running gaiter for your needs.
-They will help you weigh the value of a gaiter’s features, like breathability versus water resistance.
+The environments and trail surfaces where you’ll use gaiters — high alpine granite and shale, hot and dusty trails, or muddy and humid environments — will help guide the best trail running gaiter for your needs.
+You’ll want to balance breathability and water resistance when choosing a gaiter.

 Gaiter Height

 Trail surfaces and conditions will inform an appropriate gaiter height.
-If you’re in mud, sand, deep scree, or thick brush, then a running gaiter that reaches higher on your leg will do a better job of keeping debris out of your shoes.
+If you’re in mud, sand, deep scree, or thick brush, a running gaiter that reaches higher on your leg will better keep debris out of your shoes.
 The tradeoff is that any fabric covering your ankles and shoes will inhibit breathability.

 Best Running Gaiters - Dirty Girl Gaiters

 Putting on the Dirty Girl Gaiters for a run on dusty terrain with pebbles.
-These gaiters were awarded the best budget running gaiters.
+We awarded these gaiters as the best budget running gaiters.
 Photo: iRunFar/Eszter Horanyi

 Why You Should Trust Us